emberjs/rfcs/text/0000-RouteInfo-Metadata.md

 We feel that this a low-level primitive that will allow existing tracking addons to encapsulate.
 That being said the concept here is pretty simple: What gets returned from `buildRouteInfoMetadata` becomes the value of `RouteInfo.metadata` for that `Route`.

-The guides and tutorial should be updated to encoporate an example on how these APIs could integrate with services like Google Analytics.
+The guides and tutorial should be updated to incorporate an example on how these APIs could integrate with services like Google Analytics.

 ## Drawbacks